minhtran-q/deep-dive-into-java/README.md

   -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/path/to/dumpfile
   ```
   By default, it stores the dump in a java_pid<pid>.hprof file in the directory where we’re running the application.

+  Finally, we use tool like Eclipse Memory Analyzer to genarte Leak Suspects Report to analyze.
 </details>

 <details>